 - Allow for some choice by student based on interest and passions - Receive pass or fail mark and do not impact GPA

 Daily Schedule

 A current daily schedule is available on our website and from the school office staff.
-Each middle school student is given his/her personal schedule the first day of school.
-Middle School student schedules are also available on RenWeb.
+Middle School student schedules are also available on the Parent Portal.

 Delivery of Student Items